lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

 TODO:
-* Change Holographic to be the default
-* Change InheritPose to be the default?
-Add AbsolutePose.
-Force Physical objects to not inherit pose.
-* Add a "MakePropertiesConsistent" function that e.g. adds Physical to Ghostly/Floating/Teleportable, removes InheritPose/InheritPoseAndScale from Physical
-* Change Properties to a HashSet (use OverloadedLists??)
-* Have Knobs auto-grid themselves along the right of the code slab. myLifetime ==> 10
+myLifetime ==> 10
 (make Lifetime instance of Num, with Nothing for startTime that is filled in later?) myDelayed ==> do